 All Exoplanets 4575

 Confirmed Planets Discovered by Kepler 2402

 Kepler Project Candidates Yet To Be Confirmed 2361

 Confirmed Planets Discovered by K2 477

 K2 Candidates Yet To Be Confirmed 1022

-Confirmed Planets Discovered by TESS 172
+Confirmed Planets Discovered by TESS 1 172

-TESS Project Candidates Integrated into Archive (2021-11-19 12:04:01) 4704
+TESS Project Candidates Integrated into Archive (2021-11-19 12:04:01) 2 4704

 Current date TESS Project Candidates at ExoFOP 4704

-TESS Project Candidates Yet To Be Confirmed 3124
+TESS Project Candidates Yet To Be Confirmed 3 3124

-Confirmed Planets Discovered by TESS refers to the number planets that have been published in the refereed astroliterature.
+1 Confirmed Planets Discovered by TESS refers to the number planets that have been published in the refereed astronomical literature.

-TESS Project Candidates refers to the total number of transit-like events that appear to be astrophysical in origin, includir positives as identified by the TESS Project.
+2 TESS Project Candidates refers to the total number of transit-like events that appear to be astrophysical in origin, including false positives as identified by the TESS Project.

-TESS Project Candidates Yet To Be Confirmed refers to the number of TESS Project Candidates that have not ye dispositioned as a Confirmed Planet or False Positive.
+3 TESS Project Candidates Yet To Be Confirmed refers to the number of TESS Project Candidates that have not yet been dispositioned as a Confirmed Planet or False Positive.